LucaBernardis/SpotifyDashboard.Web/README.md

 In my case, the key pair will be widgetName - type.

-The widgetLabel till be used as a title for the widget.
+The widgetLabel will be used as a title for the widget.

 #### Returns a list of WidgetComponents
 The mongo Output look somethig like this: